Will Sergeant: Equipment

-Throughout his time with the Bunnymen in the 1980s, Sergeant used a black Fender Telecaster with much reverb and delay.
+During most of his time with the Bunnymen in the 1980s, Sergeant used a black Fender Telecaster with much reverb and delay.
 This gave the Bunnymen sound a clear, cutting tone.
-On several occasions during the '80s Sergeant would use a Fender Jaguar guitar.
+On several occasions during the 1980s Sergeant would use a Fender Jaguar guitar.
 He used a Fender Stratocaster to a great extent on the 1987 Echo & the Bunnymen album.
 In the music video for "Lips Like Sugar," he can be seen playing a vintage Hagström Deluxe 90, (possibly a prop since the performance is lip-synched to the studio track).
 When the Bunnymen reformed in 1997 he started using his Jaguar as his main instrument with a lot of tremolo.
 He also uses a Vox 12 string guitar.